Rubology/encoded_token/DEVELOPER_GUIDE.md

 We test with every minor version of Ruby from 2.5 onwards.
 As some gems are only available for certain Ruby versions, we require a seperate Gemfile for each version.

-The task `rake install` automatically selects the correct gemfile to use, based on your current ruby version, and runs `bundle install`.
+The task `rake bundle` automatically selects the correct gemfile to use, based on your current ruby version, and runs `bundle install`.
 It also adds the `x86_64-linux` platform to the lockfile.

 The task `rake outdated` automatically selects the correct gemfile to use and runs `bundle outdated`